ColonelAVP/House-Price-Prediction/README.md

 # Real Estate price prediction project
 ## **Description**
-Creating a Machine Learning model to predict theReal estate prices.
+Creating a Machine Learning model to predict the real estate prices.
 We are going to use the dataset from Kaggle.com.

 Concept Used in this project:
 * Linear Regression